 The Freedom of Information Act (FOIA) states any citizen may request information from government agencies.
-Data mining services can submit requests to the Customs and Border Protection (CBP) agency for shipping manifest records of any company.
-A CBP Confidentiality Request can stop the release of manifest information.
+Data mining services can submit requests to the Customs and Border Protection (CBP) agency for shipping manifest records of any company on record.
+A CBP Confidentiality Request denies access in spite of FOIA requests.

 Learn more about CBP confidentiality requests and see how they can impact your business.